 - Detect electrical faults which could cause shock or burns to humans or livestock.

 - Check if the installation is safe to use.

 - Check if there is protection against damage to property by fire or heat rising from a defective point.

 - Additions to the installation which could cause overloading.

 - Alterations to the installation which could cause harm or damage.

 - If there has been flooding or water damage due to a leak.

 EICR should be carried out only by a NICEIC, ELECSA, or NAPIT registered electricians who can check the condition of the electrical systems against the UK standard for the safety of electrical installations, BS 7671 – Requirements for Electrical Installations (IEE Wiring Regulations).

 Importance of Electrical Certificate for Landlords

-By law, you must make sure:
+In England by law, you must make sure: